An Information-theoretic Collective Variable for Configurational Entropy

 CID's strong correlation to $Q_6$ validates its sensitivity to structural transitions while its distinct relationship with $S_2$ shows consistency with conventional entropy estimators (Figure~\ref{fig:singleLJ_metrics}), demonstrating that CID captures information that is complementary to traditional order parameters.
 The stronger correlation between CID and $Q_6$ compared to $S_2$ reflects a fundamental difference in how these metrics encode structural information.
 The CID approach preserves spatial locality across all three dimensions, allowing CID to capture directional correlations and orientational order.
 In contrast, $S_2$ derived from the radial distribution function is inherently spherically averaged and insensitive to angular correlations.

-These results establish that the CID satisfies the first requirement for a practical entropy CV, capturing thermodynamic entropy changes during phase transitions without system-specific parameterization.
-The gradual evolution of CID through the melting window, reflecting its sensitivity to multi-scale structural correlations, suggests it could serve as an effective reaction coordinate for enhanced sampling of melting or crystallization pathways, where traditional order parameters like $Q_6$ may plateau before configurational entropy fully undergoes transition.
+These results establish that the CID satisfies the first requirement for a practical entropy CV, capturing structural changes correlated with thermodynamic entropy during phase transitions without system-specific parameterization.
+The gradual evolution of CID through the melting window, reflecting its sensitivity to multi-scale structural correlations, suggests it could serve as an effective reaction coordinate for enhanced sampling of melting or crystallization pathways, where traditional order parameters like $Q_6$ may plateau before configurational order fully undergoes transition.